-Adopting a Multi-Cloud Strategy for Your Business
+Adopting Multi-Cloud as a Strategy for Your Business

 Whether you’re considering moving to the cloud for the first time, or you’ve already made a step in that direction but you’re not sure what approach to take – or what is available to you, then read on.
-We will try and guide you through the basics of what multi-cloud is and an approach to adopting a multi-cloud strategy for your business.
+We will try and guide you through the basics of what multi-cloud is and an approach to adopting multi-cloud as a strategy for your business.

 What is multi-cloud?

-First, let’s get a quick overview of exactly what multi-cloud is: it’s the process of adopting multiple cloud-based services and platforms.
+Multi-cloud is the process of adopting multiple cloud-based services and platforms.
 These can be categorised by their service model: Software-as-a-Service (SaaS), Infrastructure-as-a-Service (IaaS) or Platform-as-a-Service (PaaS).

 These platforms can also be categorised by their availability: Public, Private or Hybrid.

-An example of a multi-cloud scenario for one of our customers means they chose to use our POD private cloud platform for their critical applications and data, which can be mirrored to AWS public cloud for low cost, resilient cold storage, whilst using an Azure instance for their remote workers based in Australia.
+An example of a multi-cloud solution for one of our customers means they chose to use our POD private cloud platform for their critical applications and data, which can be mirrored to AWS public cloud for low cost, resilient cold storage, whilst using an Azure instance for their remote workers based in Australia.

 Rather than using one cloud platform for everything, it’s possible to blend multiple solutions to get the best cost-to-performance ratio for the client.
 We were also able to adhere to national data compliance laws in Australia by using a locally-hosted Azure instance.

 However, multi-cloud isn’t the right strategy for every business.
-So, when it is the right approach?
+So, when is it the right approach?

 Should you use multi-cloud in your business?